 During many place-and-route operations in the Actel Designer software tool, it is possible to set constraints that require array coordinates.
-Table 2-1 provides array coordinates of core cells and memory blocks.
+Table 2-1 is provided as a reference.
 The array coordinates are measured from the lower left (0, 0).
 They can be used in region constraints for specific logic groups/blocks, designated by a wildcard, and can contain core cells, memories, and I/Os.